Modulation-induced long-range magnon bound states in one-dimensional optical lattices: Introduction

+Optical lattice of ultracold atoms, known as an excellent simulator, enables flexible engineering of dynamical modulations~\cite{AEckardt2017} as well as precise controlling of atom-atom interactions~\cite{AWidera2004,CGross2010}.
+Owed to the excellent experimental techniques, it becomes possible to periodically modulate many-body systems with various methods.
+Considering Hubbard-type models, periodic modulation of tunneling is used for engineering the interaction~\cite{EAnisimovas2015,LCardarelli2016}.
+Modulation of both on-site energy and interaction is a route to create the nearest-neighbor (NN) interaction and density-assisted tunneling~\cite{HZZhao2019}.
+Tunable three-body interaction was predicted to support fractional quantum hall states~\cite{CHLeePRL2018}.
+Remarkably, density-dependent correlated tunneling~\cite{FMeinert2016} and density-dependent synthetic gauge fields~\cite{LWClark2018} have already been observed in optical lattices of cold atoms.

+Optical lattice of ultracold atoms is also an ideal platform to simulate magnon excitations in a spin chain.
+The dynamics of single magnon and two-magnon bound states in an undriven spin chain have been observed in ultracold atomic experiments~\cite{TFukuhara20131,TFukuhara20132}.
+Motivated by these pioneer works, the studies of spin models have attracted broad interests in recent years~\cite{XQin2018,JAmatoGrill2019,IDimitrova2020}.
+Interestingly, periodically driven gradient magnetic field in a spin chain is supposed to tune long-range interaction to short-range interaction~\cite{TELee2016}.
+It is meaningful to engineer novel interactions in a time-modulated tilted spin chain with ultracold atoms.
+Furthermore, it is also well worth exploring the correlation properties arising from the engineered interactions and the way to probe the engineered interactions.

-In this paper, we study two-magnon excitation in a spin chain under a gradient magnetic field with NN interaction, and the hopping strength is modulated via an ac field.
-When the potential bias between NN sites equals to the modulation frequency, a single magnon can resonantly tunnel onto its neighbors.
-We analyze a Floquet-Bloch band theory for two magnons, since the system in the rotating frame is invariant by shifting the two magnons as a whole along the real space and along one time period.
-Apart from conventional bound states, we find that there are two magnons bound with two-site distance by calculating the magnon-magnon correlation, indicating the effective next-nearest-neighbor-interaction bound states.
-An effective two-magnon model is obtained using the many-body perturbation theory, which interprets the physical mechanism of modulation-induced long-range bound states.
-The effective next-nearest-neighbor (NNN) interaction can be tuned to be positive or negative.
+In this paper, we study two strongly interacting magnons in a spin chain under a gradient magnetic field and periodic modulation of hopping, which can be realized in a one-dimensional optical lattice of cold atoms.
+When the potential bias between NN sites is equal to the driving frequency, a single magnon can resonantly tunnel to the neighboring sites.
+We develop a Floquet-Bloch band theory for two magnons, because the system in the rotating frame is invariant when the two magnons are shifted as a whole by multiples of lattice constant and time period.
+Apart from conventional bound states, we find that two magnons are bounded within two sites by calculating the magnon-magnon correlation, indicating effective next-nearest-neighbor (NNN) interactions.
+An effective two-magnon model is obtained by using the many-body perturbation theory, which interprets the physical mechanism of modulation-induced long-range bound states.
+The effective NNN interaction can be tuned to be positive or negative.
 When the NN interaction equals to the modulation frequency, there exists a resonance between the bound states with relative one-site and two-site distances.
-We also propose the two-magnon quantum walks to probe the effective long-range magnon-magnon bound states.
+Considering the experimental realization, we also propose to probe the effective long-range two-magnon bound states via the quantum walks.